mmu-webdesign/Level4-web-term-1/CSS/css02/11-borders-padding.md

 - [border-left](https://developer.mozilla.org/en-US/docs/Web/CSS/border-left)

-To set the width, style, or color of all sides, use the following:
+To set the width, style, or colour of all sides, use the elements described below:

 The `border-width` shorthand CSS property sets the width of an element's border.
 Border width can be applied with keywords and length values: